orange-cpp/omath/CONTRIBUTING.md

 account ([fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)) and
 then [create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) back to OMath.

-OMath developement is performed on multiple branches.
+OMath development is performed on multiple branches.
 Changes are then pull requested into master.
 By default, changes merged into master will not roll out to stable build users unless the `stable` tag is updated.

 ### 📜 Code-Style